-The computation of the pro forma basic net income per share is based on the number of common shares outstanding after giving effect for the issuance of shares of common stock (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus) pursuant to (i) the LGI Transaction, (ii) the GTIS Transaction and (iii) this offering as if these issuances had occurred on January 1, 2012.
+The computation of the pro forma basic net income per share is based on the number of common shares outstanding after giving effect for the issuance of 19,412,449 shares of common stock (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) pursuant to (i) the LGI Transaction, (ii) the GTIS Transaction and (iii) this offering as if these issuances had occurred on January 1, 2012.

-The computation of the pro forma diluted net income per share also takes into account the number of common stock equivalents outstanding after giving effect to unvested restricted stock units (assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus) awarded to employees and non-employee directors, and in settlement of management and executive bonuses, as if these grants had occurred on January 1, 2012.
+The computation of the pro forma diluted net income per share also takes into account the number of common stock equivalents outstanding determined using the treasury stock method for the 35,714 unvested restricted stock units (assuming an initial public offering price of \$14.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) awarded to employees and non-employee directors, and in settlement of management and executive bonuses, as if these grants had occurred on January 1, 2012.